SOLIDSoftworks/Solid.Http/README.md

 * [Solid.Http.Json](https://www.nuget.org/packages/Solid.Http.Json)

 ## Usage
-Read how to use this library in [the wiki](https://github.com/SOLIDSoftworks/Solid.Http/wiki).
+Read how to use this library in [the wiki](https://github.com/SOLIDSoftworks/Solid.Http/wiki) or on [our blog](https://solidsoft.works/tag/solid-http/).